SandraParriaud/Phototouch/README.md

 ### Capture an image by touching each other
+Software used : Processing
 (This code works for capturing one picture when two people touch each other)

+First, you have to install a library called IPCapture.
+To do so, go in sketch/import a library/add a library, serach for IPCapture and click on "install".
+Then, here is the code

 ### Warmer the color of the screen as you come closer from the ultrasonic sensor